dalenewman/Transformalize/README.md

 * MySQL
 * SQLite

-There are additional providers that do not support de-normalization, but may be used to push denormalized data elsewhere, they are:
+Additional providers do not support de-normalization, but may be used to push denormalized data elsewhere.
+They are:

-* Elastic(Search)
+* ElasticSearch
 * SOLR
 * Lucene
 * Files
-* Memory (to be used in other types of presentation)
+* Memory (for other forms of presentation)

 ### <a name="INC"></a>Incremental
 Initially, Transformalize processes all your data.
 Subsequent